Find out about oak processionary moth

 What to do if you see OPM

 If you see any OPM nests or caterpillars, do not touch or approach them.
-The caterpillars have a distinctive habit of moving about in nose-to-tail processions The silken webbing nests are white when new, and often have silken trails leading to them.
+The caterpillars have a distinctive habit of moving about in nose-to-tail processions Their nests are white when new, and often have silken trails leading to them.
 They become discoloured and harder to see against the dark colour of oak tree bark.
 Caterpillars are most active April to July.
-Avoid nests, even 'spent' nests, at any time, because the hairs in them can remain irritating for many months.
+Avoid nests, even empty nests at any time.
+This is because the hairs in them can remain irritating for many months.

 How to report OPM

-If you find OPM on Guildford Borough Council land, report this to parks and leisure services:
+If you find OPM on our land, report this to parks and leisure services:

 If you find OPM on other land: